Ircam-RnD/xmm-client/README.md

 # client-side decoders for XMM models

 This library is intended to be used with the
-[original XMM library](https://github.com/julesfrancoise/xmm), or its node wrapper, [xmm-node](https//github.com/Ircam-RnD/xmm-node), which take care of organizing phrases into training sets and use them for training statistical models.
+[original XMM library](https://github.com/julesfrancoise/xmm), or its node wrapper [xmm-node](https//github.com/Ircam-RnD/xmm-node), which take care of organizing phrases into training sets and use them for training statistical models.